 That, in and of itself, can confuse starting.
 Therefore, starting with the basics is necessary.
 However, options trading allows you to make money in any market.

-Hence writing covered calls.
+Hence, writing covered calls.
 Let’s begin with understanding what a call is.

 Check out our trading service to learn more about options trading.

-How to Write Covered Calls
+Covered Calls Basics

 Where, quite possibly, you may have to buy the shares at an unfavorable price.
 Doing that can and will hurt you more than help.
 That’s not the goal.
-Your goal is to make money not lose it.
+Your goal is to make money, not lose it.